Swiss GmbH: A Guide to Registration and Benefits

 Swiss GmbH

-GmbH (Gesellschaft mit beschränkter Haftung) is a limited liability company (Swiss LLC).
+A Swiss GmbH (Gesellschaft mit beschränkter Haftung) is a limited liability company (Swiss LLC).
+It offers flexibility and strong legal protections, making it a popular business structure in Switzerland.

 Would you talk with someone in our company regarding any issues?
 Just drop us a line!